 III) TYPES OF GRANTS AVAILABLE

-There are two types of grants available.
-The Workplace Safety Program Grant and the Workplace Safety Awards.
+There are TWO types of grants available.
+The Workplace Safety Program Grant and the Workplace

 Community based organizations.

 WPS Awards – The purpose of the WPS Awards is to provide support and sponsorship to

 their efforts to recognize employers, employees, and partners for their commitment to

 workplace safety.
 These

 safety awards apply only to non-profit or trade organizations that support workplace safety

 as part of an